 Here are some phones we recommend for certain types of vision, hearing or mobility impairments.

 Here are a few key features to look for when choosing a phone to suit your needs:

 Many accessibility features and apps available on the AppStore mean you can customise your iPhone to make it suit you.
 Find them at www.apple.com/accessibility

 As part of our association with Irish Autism Action, we helped Lisa Domican, mother of two children with autism, to launch her app, Grace.
 Available on iTunes, Grace is an app to help children with autism to communicate better, using an iPhone.
 You can find out more about Grace here.

 We have plenty of price plans and options that can help you tailor your plan to how you use your phone.
 If you use a lot of text messages, for example, O2 Experience More with unlimited texts to any network might suit you best.
 If you’re more of a caller, you might prefer O2 Clear Unlimited calls to O2 and landlines.

 You can read more about our priceplans here.
-If you'd like advice on which plan is the best one for you, pop in to our online forum or ask our experts.
+If you'd like advice on which plan is the best one for you, pop in to our online forum.
 You can also drop into one of our O2 Stores or call customer care.
 Whatever suits you best.

 ComReg and the National Disability Authority have been working with companies in the telecoms sector and representative disability organisations to put together a range of Accessibility guides.
 These guides will tell you how to pick a phone that best suits your needs, how to get the most out of your phone, your broadband, and what help you can get with costs.